 Designer submits the loading worksheet or Strong Frame Selector input file to Simpson Strong-Tie at firstname.lastname@example.org.

 Simpson Strong-Tie confirms receipt of the worksheet within 24 hours.
 Using state-of-the-art software, we create a design based on our patented Yield-Link® structural fuse technology to meet all your design requirements — usually within 48 hours.

 Designer receives a submittal-ready design package and drawings in electronic format from Simpson Strong-Tie.

 Simpson Strong-Tie assists the Designer with any post-submittal Strong Frame questions.

 Simpson Strong-Tie provides no-equal jobsite field support.

-A typical Strong Frame moment frame is delivered to the jobsite with main structural components installed (welded plates and shear tabs, Yield-Link® fuse-to-beam connections), wood nailers preinstalled, holes predrilled for utilities, grey primer coating and identification/instruction sticker labels.
+A typical Strong Frame moment frame is delivered to the jobsite with main structural components installed (welded plates and shear tabs, Yield-Link® fuse-to-beam connections), wood nailers preinstalled, holes predrilled for utilities, grey paint and identification/instruction sticker labels.
 Beams and columns are bundled together and can be easily field bolted and set on the installed moment frame anchorage kits.
 However, certain instances occur where the typical components need to be adjusted to meet specific jobsite or design requirements.
 For a frame installed in a CFS or structural steel building, wood nailers may not be necessary and can be omitted.
-Where a ledger of infill is required in the web of the beam or column, additional predrilled web holes can be specified based on the Designer’s specification.
+Where a ledger of infill is required in the web of the beam or column, additional predrilled web holes can be specified based on the designer’s specification.
 Or where the columns may be left visible in the structure, the nailers, primer, holes and stickers may need to be omitted so that the finishes can be applied at the site.
-Hot-dip galvanization may also available where the steel might be exposed to weather.
-See Strong Frame Ordering Process and Options for additional options and considerations.
+Hot-dip galvanization may also be available where the steel might be exposed to weather.
+See Strong Frame Dimension Verification Process for additional options and considerations.